Easy Peasy Cushion Covers

 Cut two pieces out of the back cover material that are as tall as your front panel.
 One should be nearly as wide as your front panel and one should be about half as wide as your front panel.

 Double hem a small hem along one edge of each piece.
+This means fold a small hem and then fold the fabric again so that the raw edge is enclosed.
 These should be along the edge that will lie vertically when placed on the front panel and that will be on the panel (not at the edge).
-If your fabric has a right way up then this is important at this step.
+If your fabric has a right way up then check carefully at this point before you sew anything.
+You do not want anything upside down!

 Place the largest piece on the front panel.
-Make sure that right sides are facing and that the raw edges match up.
+Make sure that right sides are facing each other and that the raw edges match up.
+Notice that the hem you made is on top of the cushion cover front and not at the edge.

 Place the smaller back panel piece on top of these pieces with right side facing down onto the other pieces.

-Now pin all the way around the cover. making sure that all 3 pieces are pinned together and that you have sufficient seam allowance.
-In my case, I also had to make sure that all the wool was inside the cover and not caught in the seam.
+Now pin or clip all the way around the cover, making sure that all 3 pieces are pinned together and that you have sufficient seam allowance.
+I recommend 0.5″ minimum.

 If you like sewing you might like to try one of my other projects: